 me.
 Baldacci's subject matter interests me, but I know of no one who is a worse writer.
 But I don't think that's it.

 His topics aren't powerful enough to make me ever pick up another book with his name on the cover.

 Maybe I persevered through the two books because of the subject matter, but I think it was a sense of . . . what?

 Mission?
 Proving that I could finish an impossible task?

 Another mystery is, why do I care?
 Why not just relegate him to the list of authors I don't read and leave it alone?

-Why waste time telling you how awful the guy while saying he's the nicest guy in the world.
+Why waste time telling you how awful the guy is, while saying he's the nicest guy in the world.

 It's because it's a mystery.
 I really want to figure this one out.

 The biggest mystery is how he ever got published in the first place.
 Like I say, he's probably the nicest guy in the world.